Another Earthquake Rocks Southern California, 6.9 On Richter Scale, Shaking Goes On For 40 Seconds

 In the city of Los Angeles, the L.A.
 Fire Department was conducting surveys for possible damage, dispatching helicopters and vehicles throughout the city, according to NBC San Diego.

 According to seismologist Dr. Lucy Jones, posting on her Twitter account, the July 4 earthquake can now be classified as a “foreshock” before Friday’s massive 6.9 quake.

 “This was…on the same fault as has been producing the Searles Valley sequence.
 This is part of the same sequence,” Jones wrote.

 Jones went on stay in a subsequent Twitter post that seismologists often say that any quake has a one-in-20 chance of being followed by a larger quake.
-“This is that 1 in 20 time,” she wrote.

 Following Thursday’s 6.4 Ridgecrest earthquake, seismologist Egill Hauksson told The Los Angeles Times that aftershocks from that quake would likely “go on for months, if not years.”
-Early on Friday morning, the same area experienced a 5.1 quake — but that and all subsequent aftershocks were only leading up to the 6.9 quake that struck on Friday night.
+Early on Friday morning, the same area experienced a 5.1 quake, but that and all subsequent aftershocks were only leading up to the 6.9 quake that struck on Friday night.

 Jones warned on her Twitter account that an an aftershock measuring above 6.0 was “quite possible,” because the quakes have been part of a “sequence.”